 Fitting the ribs to the Steinway Model B Grand Piano.
 Note the tapered ribs and how they follow the graceful curve of the bridge.
 In the best case scenario, the bridge is centered on the soundboard and ribs.

 The new soundboard is stepped with a router to start the tapering.
 Finished with a hand plane, the soundboard is sanded smooth and is ready for bridge fitting.
-Note the pencil marks, these are thickness numbers to help evenly taper the soundboard.

 Fitting the Bridges to the new soundboard.